 D E T A I L .
 D O C

 Supported Light Sources

 There are two versions of each conversion, Daylight, Tungsten, and 4200K (Included with dual light source set).
-Daylight and Tungsten are measured independently under sunlight and halogen to achieve the highest accuracy for each light source, while 4200K is a fusion of light source responses.
+Daylight and Tungsten are measured independently under sunlight and halogen to achieve complete LogC accuracy for each light source, while 4200K is a fusion of light source responses.
 Each may be used on footage with other light sources or mixed lighting.
 However, they will perform substantially better in their white balance 'neighborhood'.

 All post software that can accept .cube files will be able to use the Emotive Color conversions.
 33x resolution variations are included for universal compatibility, when 65x files are not compatible.
 In some cases, post software may introduce a unique, slight color space distortion to particular camera source formats (for example, VLog .mp4 in Premiere Pro).
 To correct for this, [PRE] supporting files (made with the same sample interpolation engine) are provided to counteract the distortion in advance of the conversion.